 STEP 3 — HEAL WITH SERUM

-A few drops are plenty when using serums since they’re so concentrated.
+A few drops are sufficient when using serums since they’re so concentrated.
 Warm a few drops in the palms of your hands and apply by gently patting over the face, neck and décolletage, while giving yourself a facial massage.
 Allow to absorb well, and wait a few minutes before applying your moisturizer.

-STEP 4 — NOURISH WITH MOISTURISER
+STEP 4 — NOURISH WITH MOISTURIZER

 After prepping your cleansed skin with a lotion and beauty oil, take a coin-sized amount of cream and gently pat it evenly over your face.
 Using your fingertips, massage gently in upward and outward strokes.

 You can tailor the classic routine with enhancements to care for specific skin care needs.
 The enhancements are based on your needs according to your skin condition, and can change from time to time.
 Your skin condition fluctuates because of environmental changes, hormonal changes, stress, age and lifestyle.

 A sheet mask is a face-shaped sheet of material with cutouts for your eyes, lips, and nostrils.
 This thin layer of material is soaked in skin-boosting nutrients.
 A sheet mask offers the perfect opportunity to replenish the water reservoir of your skin.
 The science is actually quite simple: the sheet material creates an occlusive layer like a second skin that prevents serum from evaporating, allowing it to fully penetrate your skin.